qwickly-org/Qwickly/README.md

 This layout was made as an experiment to see how good the metrics could be.<br/>
 It sacrifices some shortcut key positions and moves more keys to different fingers/hands from QWERTY for marginal gains and is not generally recommended.
 It you really want that last bit of performance, MTGAP is a better choice.

 The **Qwicker** layout is recommended for everyone wanting a Colemak-like layout with the best ergonomics/performance for english text.
 Although Colemak (Mod DH) has better metrics than Qwicker, there is less use of the bottom row on Qwicker which means less hand movement.
-Thls is especially true on laptop keyboards (or other low-profile/key-travel types) and is a strongly recommended choice if a fair percentage of typing is done on them.
+Thls is especially true on laptop keyboards (or other low profile/key-travel types) and is a strongly recommended choice if a fair percentage of typing is done on them.

 The **[Qwickly](https://github.com/qwickly-org/Qwickly)** layout offers great ergonomics/performance while being the easiest to learn coming from QWERTY.<br/>
 Due to their similarity, it is reasonable to first try the Qwickly (and its transitional layouts) for a while then after getting a sense of the improvements (and possibly any noticeable drawbacks) choose the one to learn to type best on.